ef4203/boiler/README.md

 ### On Linux or MacOS systems

-Verify that you have `make` and `git` installed and added your PATH.
+Verify that you have `make` and `git` installed and added to your PATH.

 Clone the repository into a temporary directory, (for example ~/Downloads)